rdz98/FedRecAttack/README.md

 ## License

-The codes are currently only for presentation to the reviewers, please do not use the codes for other purposes.
+The codes are currently for presentation to the reviewers only.
+Please do not use the codes for other purposes.

 ## Fix